http://www.youtube.com/watch?v=KBDureTt7Ag&feature=player_embedded

 For a real seeker, I told her, the Bible itself gives guidelines when

-Kingdom of God is within you.'
+it says ' Kingdom of God is within you.'
 I reminded her of Christ's

 teaching about the love that we have for each other.
 That is where you can find the meaning of life.
 Loving each and every creation of the God is absolute and real.
 'Isavasyam idamsarvam'